 The Virtual Assistant business plan I’m talking about is not the same as a typical business plan that’s written for banks or investors.
 What you need is a guide that walks you through the steps you need to set up your Virtual Assistant business in an organized and straightforward way.

 Welcome to the second deep-dive blog post of The Ultimate VA Success Guide: How To Start A Virtual Assistant Business In 2021.
 Here is an overview of all 5 posts.

 - #1: Setting Up A Virtual Assistant Business Without Getting Stuck In Analysis Paralysis

 - #2: Ready To Create Your Virtual Assistant Business Plan?
 Start With These 9 Untypical Questions

-- #3: The 4 Virtual Assistant Key Business Systems That Will Make Or Break You
+- #3: The 4 Virtual Assistant Key Business Systems That Will Make Or Break Your VA Business

 - #4: The 5 Virtual Assistant Business Operations Systems That Will Make Your Biz Run Smoothly!